steven-sf-lam/cadence-rolling-baseline-wearable/doc/FULL_SPEC.md

 Very sparse bands may be:
 - flagged,
 - de-emphasized,
-- or set to `NA` in output tables, depending on reporting rules.[file:189]
+- or set to `NA` in output tables, depending on reporting rules.

 ---